CreativeDataResearch/Documentation/UserGuides/Accounts Payable/Accounts Payable.md

 >Note: The General Ledger System is used by selecting option 22 (General Ledger) of the Accounts Payable screen, or by selecting option 12 (General Ledger) of the DAC Main Operations Menu screen.

 **Step 1**: Use the Work With System Options application to make any necessary changes to the value of the default system option record fields related to Accounts Payable.
 Refer to the DAC Default System Options document for information about the A/P Interface Active? and A/P Terms Positions Used fields of the SYS005 default system option, and the Accounts Payable Active? field of the SYS015 default system option.

 **Step 2**: Use the Company Maintenance screens to add preliminary data, such as name and address, of the company.
 Multiple companies must be set up if users track retained earnings or net profit and loss for more than one entity, such as multiple warehouses or divisions.
 Refer to Working With Company Records for additional information.
-Note: This step is not necessary if the company records were previously added using the General Ledger System.
+>Note: This step is not necessary if the company records were previously added using the General Ledger System.

 **Step 3**: Use the User Profile Maintenance screen to designate the names of A/P users, and with which company each user works.
-Refer to Working With User Profile Records for additional information.
-Note: This step is not necessary if the user profile records were previously added using the General Ledger System.
+Refer to Working With User Profile Records for additional information. >Note: This step is not necessary if the user profile records were previously added using the General Ledger System.

 **Step 4**: Sign off the DAC system, then sign back on.

 **Step 5**: Use the Company Maintenance (A/P) screen to add company A/P data, such as the aging method used by a company.
-Refer to Working With Company A/P Options for additional information.
+Refer to Working With Company A/POptions for additional information.

 **Step 6**: Use the Company Maintenance (G/L) screen to add company G/L data if General Ledger account numbers are used.
 Refer to Working With Company G/L Options for additional information.
-Note: This step is not necessary if the company G/L options were previously added using the General Ledger System.
+>Note: This step is not necessary if the company G/L options were previously added using the General Ledger System.

 **Step 7**: Use the Period Date Maintenance screen to add period date data.
-Refer to Working With Period Date Records for additional information.
-Note: This step is not necessary if the period date records were previously added using the General Ledger System
+Refer to [Working With Period Date Records](#working-with-period-date-records) for additional information.
+>Note: This step is not necessary if the period date records were previously added using the General Ledger System

 **Step 8**: Use the Period Date Inquiry screen to verify the starting and ending dates of the periods (also referred to as months) of the user’s fiscal year.
 Refer to Displaying Period Date Records for additional information.

 **Step 9**: Use the Period Status Inquiry screen to verify the A/P open status for the periods of the user’s fiscal year.
 Refer to Displaying Period Status Records for additional information.